-Since joining Fairfield University in Fall 2017, I have taught Research Methods in Finance at the graduate level as well as Principles of Investment and Introduction to Finance at the undergraduate level.
+Since joining Fairfield University in Fall 2017, I have taught Introduction to Finance and Principles of Investment at the undergraduate level, Research Methods in Finance at the master's level, and Quantitative Research Methods II at the Executive DBA level.
 Brief course descriptions are provided below.

 Research Methods in Finance (FNCE 6595)